amangarg4804/machine-learning-specialization/Course 2 - Advanced Learning Algorithms/Week 2 - Neural Network Training/w2-ch4-Addition-neural-networks_concept.md

 logits = model(X_test)
 preds = tf.nn.softmax(logits)
 ```
 It typically works much faster than gradient descent, and it's become a de facto standard in how practitioners train their neural networks.
 If you're trying to decide what learning algorithm to use, what optimization algorithm to use to train your neural network.
-A safe choice would be to just use the Adam optimization algorithm, and most practitioners today will use Adam rather than the optional gradient descent algorithm,
+A safe choice would be to just use the Adam optimization algorithm, and most practitioners today will use Adam rather than the optional gradient descent algorithm

 ---

 ### Additional layer types